fbpx

 Bend, Oregon | Deschutes River

-The Deschutes River cuts through town, dividing Bend into an east and west side.
-Each side of the river is lined with well-maintained paths and you can actually go for quite a long walk in either direction.
+Each side of the river is lined with more than 12 miles of well-maintained paths, known as the Deschutes River Trail.
+You can actually go for quite a long walk in either direction.

 Insider Tip: One of our favorite places to walk and explore is near First Street Rapids, which is a section near the river with lots of big boulders.
 We used to live very close to this little waterside park and spent many hours relaxing on the giant boulders with books or soaking up sun in the late spring months.
 Relax by the water or walk toward Pioneer Park for some nice views.

-5. Wander Downtown
+6. Wander Downtown Bend

 Bend Oregon downtown

-Wall Street and Bond Street run parallel each other, comprising downtown Bend.
 They are dotted with local boutiques, coffee shops, restaurants, bars, hair salons — the whole gamut.
 In the center of it all, there is the unmistakable historic Tower Theater, which plays host to different events throughout the year.

 Walk along the sidewalk and pop into any of the shops that strike your fancy.
-Here are a few of our personal favorites:

 • The Commons: This is our all-time favorite coffee shop in town to hang out at.
 With a cozy vibe, this not a place to grab your coffee and go, but instead to stay for a while.
 They also serve craft beer, pastries, and sometimes have live music.

-6. Shop local during First Friday
+7. Shop local during First Friday

 Bend, Oregon | First Friday

-The first Friday of each month, many businesses downtown participate in “First Friday”.
 This is typically from 5-7 pm, and businesses will serve small drinks for free (yes, alcoholic drinks).

-Each business does it differently – some have hand-crafted cocktails, others have a keg of local beer, and others still serve wine or bubbles.
+Each business does it differently – some have hand-crafted cocktails, others have a keg of local beer, and others serve wine or bubbles.

 It’s a fun time to come out and support small local businesses while also unwinding at the end of the week.